Payment Plan and Financial Aid Documents

-Hesston College requires nursing students, international students and intercollegiate athletes to submit proof of health insurance coverage.
-If not covered under an individual or family health plan, the college requires that the student purchase the student health plan.
-Hesston College also requires intercollegiate athletes insured under the student health plan to purchase a supplemental/secondary athletic accident/injury policy that assists the athlete and families with expenses not covered by primary insurance.
+Hesston College requires nursing students in clinical settings, international students, aviation students and intercollegiate athletes to submit evidence of primary health insurance coverage.
+If not covered under an individual or family health plan, the college requires that the student purchase a primary student health plan.
+Students covered under a personal or family plan will need to waive enrollment in the required health plan prior to September 15, 2022.
+Hesston College covers all students with a Mandatory Student Accident Plan (MSAP).
+Hesston College also covers all athletes with a supplemental/secondary athletic accident/injury policy that potentially assists the athlete and families with athletic injury or athletic accident expenses not covered by primary health insurance (e.g. copays, deductibles, etc.) at an additional required $200 cost to the student.